 - Math: The math program in Kindergarten is designed to help students build a solid foundation of mathematical skills and abilities.
 Students work in a combination of large-group, small-group, and center-based settings.
 Instruction is differentiated to meet each student’s individual math needs.
 Our Math in Focus curriculum puts emphasis on critical thinking, teamwork, and student discussion.
 Students develop a positive mindset toward math and learn specific language to explain their mathematical thinking and reasoning.

 - Social Studies: Kindergarten social studies is grounded in our TOOLBOX social-emotional learning program.
 Students learn the foundational and essential skills to know themselves and be a part of a diverse community.
-We share diverse books that reflect a wide variety of cultures and identities.
-We invite families to come in for Family Tradition Shares, a 5-10 minute sharing of a family tradition, custom, artifact, music, game, dance, food, or story.
-These provide meaningful launching points for the four main areas of focus in social studies: History, Citizenship, Economics, and Geography.
+We share diverse books that reflect a wide variety of cultures and identities, which provide meaningful launching points for the four main areas of focus in social studies.

 Kindergartners also work in specialist courses 2-3 times per six-day rotation.
 The specialist classes include science, Spanish, music and movement, art, physical education, and time in the Lower School library.
 Learn more about specialist courses.